DRANK1999/Workshop-Data-Analytics-Bootcamp/README.md

 ## License
 This repository is for educational purposes.
 Feel free to use and modify the code and files as needed.

-This repository is for educational purposes.
-Feel free to use and modify the code as needed.